endymion1818/deliciousreverie-2023/src/pages/posts/alternatives-herokus-free-tier.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Alternatives to Heroku’s Free Tier - Delicious Reverie"
+title: "Alternatives to Heroku’s Free Tier"
 description: "Originally written for the Webiny blog.
 Heroku announced that it's extremely popular free tier plans were being phased out and I saw an opportunity to provide some high value content that could capture the audience and attract them to Webiny as a product."
-categories:
+tags: hosting
 datePublished: 2022-08-26
 canonicalLink: "https://www.webiny.com/blog/alternatives-herokus-free-tier/"
 ---